Keyboard shortcuts

 Obligation (must)

-(normally signed-contract (must pay))
+(normally contract-requires-payment signed-contract (must pay))

 Permission (may)

-(normally member (may access))
+(normally members-may-access member (may access))

 Forbidden (forbidden)

-(normally unauthorized (forbidden enter))
+(normally no-entry-unauthorized unauthorized (forbidden enter))

 Temporal Reasoning